Academic support: Balancing schoolwork with family responsibilities can be a challenge. UNC has a number of resources for students needing support.

 - Early admission to kindergarten.

 UNC summer camps: Various units of UNC offer fun and educational summer camps.
-For example, the Carolina Center for Educational Excellence offers several STEM-oriented camps (e.g., Morehead Planetarium), and the NC Botanical Garden offers the Nature Explorers Camp.
+For example, the Carolina Center for Educational Excellence offers several STEM-oriented camps (e.g., Morehead Planetarium), and the NC Botanical Garden offers youth and family programs.
 The Family Support Program compiles a list of local and state-wide camps annually, with special attention to camps’ abilities to accommodate children with special needs.
 Additionally, a number of sports teams sponsor summer skills camps (e.g., soccer, basketball for boys and girls).

 Dining Services offers meal plan holders a reduced-price $5 option for children 6 and under at Top of Lenoir and Rams Head.